 Bocas del Toro, a province of Panama, is an archipelago island chain situated off the Caribbean coast.
 The capital of Bocas del Toro, Bocas Town, is located on the main island, Isla Colón.
 Bocas town is a hub full of boutique shops, delicious restaurants, and energetic nightlife.

-The islands and surrounding mainland is home to fauna and flora that’s unique to this part of the world.
-It’s an incredibly bio-diverse rainforest with sprawling vegetation, exotic wildlife and, of course, white-sand beaches with turquoise ocean waters.
+The islands and surrounding mainland are home to fauna and flora that’s unique to this part of the world.
+It’s an incredibly bio-diverse rainforest with sprawling vegetation, exotic wildlife, and, of course, white-sand beaches with turquoise ocean waters.

 Bocas del Toro’s beauty is as overwhelming as it is unforgettable.
 Its energy is difficult to put into words, and it’s truly a place you have to experience first-hand to appreciate.
 If you’re planning a trip here, consider one of these six hand-picked hostels for your stay.